 PDCA (Plan-Do-Check-Act) is a method for improving processes and products continuously.
 Find out more about the PDCA process and its practical application.

-Explained briefly, Plan-Do-Check-Act cycle is a model for carrying out change.
+Explained briefly, the Plan-Do-Check-Act cycle is a model for carrying out change.
 It is an essential part of the lean manufacturing philosophy and a key prerequisite for continuous improvement of people and processes.

-First, proposed by Walter Shewhart and later developed by William Deming, PDCA cycle became a widespread framework for constant improvements in manufacturing, management, and other areas.
+First, proposed by Walter Shewhart and later developed by William Deming, the PDCA cycle became a widespread framework for constant improvements in manufacturing, management, and other areas.

 PDCA is a simple four-stage method that enables teams to avoid recurring mistakes and improve processes.

 As we've explained, the PDCA's meaning let’s get deeper into the topic and learn more about the cycle.

 The American statistician and physicist Walter Shewhart is considered the father of PDCA.
 He was passionate about statistical analysis and quality improvement, and he built the foundation of PDCA recorded in numerous publications.

 Years later, inspired by Shewhart’s ideas, William Deming actually developed the model into a learning and improvement cycle, becoming popular as PDCA.
 This is why the model is also known as the Shewhart cycle or Deming cycle.

 PDCA cycle is an iterative process for continually improving products, people, and services.
 It became an integral part of what is known today as Lean management.
 The Plan-Do-Check-Act model includes solutions testing, analyzing results, and improving the process.